 Situated between Amboseli and Tsavo National Parks directly in front of Mt.
 Kilimanjaro, Campi ya Kanzi (“Camp of the Hidden Treasure” in Swahili) certainly lives up to its name.
 Surrounded by 280,000 acres of Masai reservation, this award-winning, boutique eco-lodge sets a new standard for authentic romantic luxury safaris, while also giving back to the local Maasai community.
-From traditional game drives and game walks to immersion in Masai culture and Italian hosts who treat everyone like family, this picturesque location will impress any seasoned world traveler.
+From traditional game drives and game walks to immersion in Masai culture and Italian hosts who treat everyone like family, this picturesque luxury safari lodge in Kenya will impress any seasoned world traveler.

 Tembo House is the heart of the camp, equipped with a large lounge, library, and kitchen.
 Fashioned with lava rocks and native timbers from the surrounding National Forests, Tembo House blends Italian and Masai in both décor and hospitality.
 Owners Luca and Antonella make guests feel like family, hosting nightly candlelit dinners over fine Italian cuisine paired with wines from Antonella’s Italian vineyards bottled especially for Campi ya Kanzi.
 All meals feature vegetables, eggs, and milk from the organic farm onsite.